Image of great blue heron, collaged from found paper, from original artwork "By the Sea" by Elena K. Abbott

 Smiling image of Elena K. Abbott in red blouse, sitting in a blue chair with shelves behind her including a book titled "Votes for Women," as well as a geode, history books, and houseplants

-And through it all, she spent as much time as possible in the great outdoors, losing and re-finding herself high in the mountains, deep in the forests, and along every coast.
-She has always been intrigued by the dynamic and often contradictory ways she feels when immersed in nature: small, peaceful, ignited, mysterious, beautiful, insignificant, powerful, embodied, afraid, emboldened, alive.
-This deep connection eventually became the foundation and inspiration for her artistic practice.
+A Colorado native living in the Pacific Northwest, Elena has always been inspired by the sweeping vistas of the Pacific Northwest and Rocky Mountain West.
+Throughout her life, she has spent as much time as possible losing and re-finding herself high in the mountains, deep in the forests, and along every coast.
+She is intrigued by the dynamic and often contradictory ways we feel when immersed in nature: small, peaceful, ignited, mysterious, beautiful, insignificant, powerful, embodied, afraid, emboldened, alive.
+This sense of deep connection is the foundation and inspiration for her artistic practice.

 Image of two crows flying together, both collaged from found paper, from original artwork "Through the Snow" by Elena K. Abbott